Table of Contents

 /// <summary>

 /// The main entry point for the application.
-This is where the application is configured and run.
+This is where the application is configured

 /// </summary>